 Hannah Money was the wife of George Money, a Gardener’s Assistant.
 She was born in Upton, Berkshire about 1832.
 She died in 1913 (Apr-Jun 1913 Abingdon 2c 332).

 Burials at Kingston - additional information on people named.

-Because of Al's story, I searched the Burial Register for the persons named above.
+Because of Al's story, a search of the Burial Register for the persons named above was carried out.

-Also noted is that William Walker born 1791 would have been about 20 years when he married at Kingston being of 'the hamlet of Southmoor' when he married Hannah Chapman by Licence.
+Also noted is that William Walker born 1791 would have been about 20 years when at Kingston Church, being of 'the hamlet of Southmoor',he married Hannah Chapman by Licence.
 They must later have moved to Kingston.
-There is no evidence that Wm Smith married here.
-Source: Kingston Bagpuize Parish Registers.
+There is no evidence that Wm Smith married at Kingston Bagpuize.

 The 1841 census shows Alexander Murdoch at the Hinds Head and a William Smith is a Male servant in the same house but not household.
 This leads me to believe that a larger house was needed to house all these people and I believe that this was when the Hinds head was diagonally opposite the Old Bake House.
 It must have acted not only as a public house, but the post office handling the mail for Kingston House in particular.

-"The Old Berks Hotel Kingston Bagpuize is believed to have been the original Hind's Head.
-The building is situated next on the main Abingdon/Witney Road opposite the 'Green'."
+"The Old Berks Hotel' Kingston Bagpuize is believed to have been the original Hind's Head.
+The building is situated on the main Abingdon/Witney Road opposite the 'Green'."
 It became the 'Huntsman's House' housing the Huntsman and family.
-[Longworth & District History Society]

 I would have thought that the change of position of the 'Hind's Head' occurred when John Blandy offered the site for the OBH Kennels at Kingston Bagpuize, about 1884.